silaspe/maths/docs/group_theory.md

 #### group theory card game

-I came up with the rules of this game in about $10$ minutes and it has not been playtested.
+I came up with the rules of this game in about $10$ minutes and it has not been playtested or even played before.
 You have been warned.

 First, you pick a deck.
 Each deck corresponds to a different group and the cards represent the elements of the group.
 There may or may not be duplicate cards depending on how big or small the group is.